-While the video content and immersive environments are appropriate for children of all ages, school-age children will get the most benefit from the experience.
+While the video content and immersive environments are appropriate for guests of all ages, school age guests will benefit most from the experience.
 Guides are trained facilitators with experience leading tours and engaging in age-appropriate discussions.

 Poverty Encounter environments are highly stimulating and realistic in nature.
 Adults and children with autism, anxiety, sensory processing disorder, claustrophobia or any other special needs should speak directly with a Poverty Encounter team member in advance of their tour to ensure appropriate accommodations can be made.
 Teachers or parents are invited to walk the Poverty Encounter rooms prior to the tour if there are any concerns.

 Yes, advanced registration is required.
 Please visit the Get Tickets page for more information.

 Tours begin every 20 minutes.
 Visit Get Tickets to book a visit.